PhD Candidate (USQ)

 Feldman, c.
 (2017).
 Enhancing singer teacher agency through professional development: Investigating the impact of Somatic Voicework™ the LoVetri Method of singing teachers.
 (Honours Thesis), University of Southern Queensland, Toowoomba, Australia.

 Feldman, C. (2019, June).
 Storied lives and relational research: Using narrative inquiry as a research methodology in jazz and jazz improvisation studies.
 In R. Burke (Chair), Embodying jazz and improvisation: Playing with ideas and keeping it real.
-Paper presented at the 3rd Australasian Jazz and Improvisation Research Network Conference, Melbourne, Australia.
+Paper presented at the 3rd annual Australasian Jazz and Improvisation Research Network Conference, Melbourne, Australia.

 lectures and workshops